asharn/hackathon-credit-amount-upgrad/README.md

 # hackathon-credit-amount-upgrad

 ## Data Science Challenge

-     ﻿The data given is of credit records of individuals with certain attributes.
+   The data given is of credit records of individuals with certain attributes.
 Please go through following to understand the variables involved:
 1. **serial number :** unique identification key

 2. **account_info :** Categorized details of existing accounts of the individuals.
 The balance of money in account provided is stated by this variable